Angelo: ...So what's his problem?

 - In Runaways, the Majesdanian Light Brigade are bigoted against Skrulls, but they have a pretty good excuse, given that the Skrulls destroyed their homeworld.

-- Eddie Valiant from Who Framed Roger Rabbit used to love Toontown and the toons who lived there until a toon killed his brother, which left him bitter and resentful towards toons in general (aside from Betty Boop, who is the only toon he still seems to care for and have respect too), especially since he never found out which toon it was until Eddie finally confronts and defeats him at the end of the movie.
+- Eddie Valiant from Who Framed Roger Rabbit used to love Toontown and the toons who lived there until a toon killed his brother, which left him bitter and resentful towards toons in general (aside from Betty Boop, who is the only toon he still seems to care for and have respect for), especially since he never found out which toon it was until he finally confronts and defeats said toon at the end of the movie.

 - The Searchers: While Ethan Edwards is basically a Jerkass to everyone, he gains a little sympathy over his hatred of Comanches since a group of them killed his family and took his niece to live as one of them.